-Grado have also taken the opportunity to redesign the cable with the launch of the new PS1000e.
-The PS1000 cable is one of the few in the line up that survived the cut from a quarter jack to a 1/8 jack so it looks fairly similar to the older cable designs of the i series.
+Grado has also taken the opportunity to redesign the cable with the launch of the new PS1000e.
+The PS1000 cable is one of the few in the line up that survived the cut from a quarter jack to a 1/8 jack so it looks fairly similar to the older cable designs of the I series.
 The cable itself is now a twelve-conductor cable design uses UHPLC (Ultra-High Purity, Long Crystal) copper.
-Grado are claiming it improves control and stability of the total range of the frequency spectrum.
+Grado is claiming it improves control and stability of the total range of the frequency spectrum.

 Extremely rich to the point that it starts to shine is what I’d like to describe the mids.
 The clarity and sheer strength of vocals, guitars, pianos, and violins on the previous PS1000i just got even better.
 Expect a more intimate sounding mids (especially for the vocals) and a noticeable increase in clarity.
 The mids on the PS1000e are extremely transparent.
 No veil whatsoever seems to be clouding over the mids.
 Vocals are very natural and accurate sounding.

-Cymbals and High Hats, are accurate without any splashiness and uneven or distracting peaking.
+Cymbals and High Hats are accurate without any splashiness and uneven or distracting peaking.
 The shimmery effect is very much present giving them the natural sound and preventing them from sounding atrociously harsh and piercing to the ears.
-Quantity of the highs is just right, the same amount as heard in the PS1000i.
+The quantity of the highs is just right, the same amount as heard in the PS1000i.
 Overall there’s undeniably more sparkle here compared to the PS1000i, thanks to less prominent more lean bass and a slightly more balanced response overall.

 Like the PS1000i, the soundstage is wide enough to warp me into a giant concert hall with a stage, big enough to fit a 50 men orchestra band.
 Yet it can at times be quite intimate also with a feeling of being given the front seat just about 3 meters away from the stage.
 Credit to the G-Cush effect in part and to the new 50mm driver for delivering an expansive and accurate yet flexible stage without ever really loosing that “with the band” feeling that Grado headphones are rewnowned for.

 The PS1000e is no doubt a masterful headphone, one which will send a true audiophile to audio bliss.
-It’s reference sounding, crystal clear mids and highs and the well defined bass are it’s strongest points.
-Folks looking for a touch mroe weight to their bass and do nto mind a little loss of articulation may want to give the I series a one last final look.
+It’s reference sounding, crystal clear mids and highs and the well-defined bass are it’s strongest points.
+Folks looking for a touch more weight to their bass and do not mind a little loss of articulation may want to give the I series one last final look.